KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 {% endhighlight %}

 After this, you can run your tests as you normally do, for example using the `./gradlew cleanTest test --rerun-tasks` command.

+**Important:** As Gradle builds can be customizable programmatically, you may need to adapt these steps to your specific build configuration.

 ## Enabling